Visit ankitrathi.com now to:

 Panoply has published a decent article on ‘How to Become A Data Engineer’ which also highlights the skills required for the role:

 Data Scientists Vs Data Engineers:

 In general, data scientists are great at advanced analytics and data engineers are good at programming front in general.

-The differences between data engineers and data scientists is explained in following article by DataCamp from following aspects: responsibilities, tools, languages, job outlook, salary, etc.
+The differences between data engineers and data scientists are explained in the following article by DataCamp from the following aspects: responsibilities, tools, languages, job outlook, salary, etc.

 Ratios of data engineers to data scientists

 Even if an organization/department realizes that they need both roles, a common issue is to figure out the ratio of data engineers to data scientists.
 Considering that building data pipelines require more efforts, a common starting point is 2–3 data engineers for every data scientist.

 Ankit Rathi is an AI architect, published author & well-known speaker.
 His interest lies primarily in building end-to-end AI applications/products following best practices of Data Engineering and Architecture.